hkc2210/FPGA-Calculator/FPGA Calculator/docs/design.md

 This structure makes the design more scalable if more operands are added later.

-Loops are not heavily used in the current skeleton code, but they can be applied for initialization or repeated processing in future extensions.
+Loops are not heavily used in the current code, but they can be applied for initialization or repeated processing in future extensions.

 Depending on the design purpose, these loops may be placed in either `always_comb` or `always_ff`.